 Figure 4 Image Viewer Module

 Early in development, an error inherent to Hyperion image header files was discovered in which the ‘header offset’ value is mistakenly recorded as zero when it should be 2502, causing the images to display incorrectly.
-HyperGix automatically handles and corrects this error so the images display accurately in the software, as displayed in Figure 5.
+HyperGix automatically handles and corrects this error, so the images display accurately in the software, as displayed in Figure 5.